MokhaLeee/fe8u-cskillsys-kernel/docs/Abstract.md

 - Critical damage correction is 300% in default, can be changed by skills.
 - Effectiveness damage correct is 200% in default, can be changed by skills.
 - Unit can use real damage via skills to ignore vanilla damage calculation.
-- Riders may suffer `avo-20%` indoor.
+- Riders may suffer `avo -20%` indoor.

 ## Weapon